zzz0906/LeetCode/2021_March/Readme.md

 !: do not add srand in the rand; because in each turn it will use another random seed and generate a different random number.

-After delet it then AC!
+After delete it then AC!